thehaohcm/GraphicProject/README.md

 # GraphicProject

 When I studied about Graphic Technical in my university, I created this project following guilde of my teacher.
-This application like as a mini mspaint, we can draw some 2D shape such as Rectangle, Square, Triangle,... and some 3D shape like Cylinder, Cube
+This application like as a mini mspaint, we can draw some 2D shapes such as Rectangle, Square, Triangle,... and 3D shapes are Cylinder, Cube